gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/connected-apps-gij-cloud.md

 <!-- FEATURES: USER SETTINGS -->

-The Connected apps section shows which integrated app is connected with Git Integration for Jira.
-GitKraken integration app is implemented at the end of 2021 September GitCloud release.
+The Connected apps section displays which integrated apps connect with Git Integration for Jira.

 ![](/wp-content/uploads/gij-gitcloud-user-settings-connected-apps.png)

-Click the toggle switch to enable/disable GitKraken integration with Git Integration for Jira Cloud app.
+Use the toggle switch to enable or disable GitKraken integration with the Git Integration for Jira Cloud app.

-When enabled, this feature adds the deep linking feature to open commits, branches, tags and repositories by invoking the GitKraken git client via the following locations:
+When enabled, this feature adds deep linking that opens commits, branches, tags, and repositories directly in the GitKraken git client from the following locations:

 ![](/wp-content/uploads/gij-gitcloud-jira-issue-branches-deep-links-2025.png)

-1. On the **Commits** tab, click the **Open in GitKraken** button to open this commit with the GitKraken git client.
+1. On the **Commits** tab, click **Open in GitKraken** to open this commit in the GitKraken git client.

-2. In **Branches** list on the Jira development panel, click the GitKraken pop-out icon (right) to open this branch in GitKraken git client.
+2. In the **Branches** list on the Jira development panel, click the GitKraken pop-out icon to open this branch in the GitKraken git client.

 &nbsp;